getgrav/grav-learn/pages/20/02.content/13.markdown-output/doc.md

 ## Caching

 A rendered page is request-aware: it can show a login state, a cart, a form nonce.
 Grav never caches it as HTML, and it does not cache its Markdown either.
 A `.md` request costs what the HTML request costs plus the conversion, which is a DOM parse of the page.

-With `source: content` the conversion is cached per page under the same rules as the page content itself: the site cache must be on, the page must not set `cache_enable: false`, and a page whose content Twig runs on every request (`never_cache_twig`, or content Twig on a non-modular page) is converted on every request too, so one visitor's render is never served to the next.
+The page content inside it is cached by Grav as usual.

 ## Web server configuration